jofmi/directus-nuxt-migrations/README.md

 # Directus Nuxt Migrations

-Directus Nuxt Migrations is a framework to declare modular database schemas within Nuxt and migrate them to a Directus database.
+A code-first config tool for Directus and Nuxt.
+Declare modular database schemas within Nuxt and migrate them to Directus.

 At the moment, this package is only a proof of concept - but the same logic is already used in production by [Collectivo](https://github.com/collectivo-dev/collectivo).

+Happy for feedback, ideas, collaborators on this project - feel free to write to [Discussions](https://github.com/jofmi/directus-nuxt-migrations/discussions).

 Features: